petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-liferay-search.md

 ## Customizing Search Results Pages

-As we saw in previous exercises, site pages can quickly be built with the use of out-of-the-box widgets, search results pages can be crafted in the same manner.
+Similar to how we created site pages using pre-built widgets in previous exercises, search results pages can be created in the same way.
 Liferay offers many search widgets that can be dragged and dropped onto a site page to quickly create a customized search results page.
 This makes it easy for even non-technical team members to create search pages effortlessly.
 Liferay even provides search page templates to use without needing to create a page from scratch.

 Some of the available search widgets are: